siwar003/decryptE_replication/README.md

 ---
 ## Note
-- /data also contains combined_protein file, which contains a FragPipe run of one drug, selumetinib, as a test case.
+- /data also contains `combined_protein.xlsx` file, which contains a FragPipe run of one drug, selumetinib, as a test case.

 ## Long-Term Goals